Does your driving experience and age really affect your car insurance costs?

 Keep in mind that older drivers can also pay more for insurance.
 Eventually, older drivers will start to see an increase in their rates as their insurers start to feel concern about their ability to operate a car safely.
 A good way to think about it is that drivers under the age of 25 and over the age of 65 are more likely to pay more for auto coverage.

 Here’s how driving experience and age affect your auto insurance rates.
 Do you have more questions about your car coverage?
-If so, then contact the experts at Scavone Insurance Center in White Plains, New York.
+If so, then contact the experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We are ready to assist you with all your auto insurance needs today.